- Serves: 2 to 4

 To prepare your mise en place, first wipe clean the mushrooms, remove any tough stems, and cut into large bite-sized pieces.

-*Note: Mushrooms such as chanterelle, oyster, shiitake, cremini, porcini, morel, etc., would all work well.
+*Note: Mushrooms such as chanterelle, oyster, shiitake, cremini, porcini, morel, etc., all work well.

 **Note: Generally truffle oil is sold as “truffle infused extra-virgin olive oil”—for this reason, you may need to use a fair bit of oil to achieve a nice rich truffle flavor.
 Alternatively, if you happen to have some black truffles, you could also shave a bit over the pasta just before serving.